-Increase in skin surface temperature.
+Skin surface temperature increases.
 Just as skin cell regeneration increases during the night, so does skin surface temperature.
 This happens because the body is starting to cool itself in preparation for sleep.
 This it does so by sending blood away from the core and outward to the periphery.
 Higher temperature increases the skin’s own metabolic processes in the skin, and the breakdown of proteins slows, allowing the body to repair damage and to regenerate new cells.

 Higher nighttime skin absorbency.
 According to the article just mentioned above, the permeability of the skin is higher during the night hours.

 Collagen production rises at night.
 Collagen, a chief protein in skin tissue, gives skin its elasticity, maintains its suppleness, and helps resist wrinkles and fine lines.
-Cheat on your sleep, and the stress hormone cortisol will wreak havoc on the collagen, while the growth hormone produced during your sleep increases the production of this mainstay skin protein.
+The growth hormone produced during your sleep increases the production of this mainstay skin protein.
+But cheat on your sleep, and the stress hormone cortisol will wreak havoc on the collagen instead.

 Nighttime is perfect for your skin treatments.
-Knowing all this, wouldn’t it be silly not to use that knowledge for your skin’s advantage?
-A good moisturizing cream will prevent your skin’s drying out at night, attracting moisture and preventing water from leaving the skin.
-At night the active ingredients in your nourishing cream will be spared the damage they incur in the sun, and will be delivered more efficiently to your skin cells thanks to your nighttime higher skin temperature and increased absorbency.
+Knowing all this, wouldn’t it be silly not to use that knowledge to your skin’s advantage?
+A good night-time moisturizing cream will prevent your skin’s drying out at night, attracting moisture and preventing water from leaving the skin.
+At night, the active ingredients in the nourishing cream will be spared the damage they would otherwise incur from sunlight, and will be delivered more efficiently to your skin cells thanks to your nighttime higher skin temperature and increased absorbency.

-Night’s the time to feed your skin and help maintain its supple smoothness.
+Night is the time to feed your skin and help maintain its supple smoothness.
 So, as night nears, don’t look in the fridge!
-Look instead on your bathroom counter for your nourishing cream.
+Look instead on your bathroom counter for your Night Cream.
 Hit the pillow early, day after day.
 Help your skin be the best it can be, making you look healthy and youthful for years to come.